13 Places To Stop On A Brisbane To Sydney Road Trip

 Distance from Brisbane 385 KM | Distance from Sydney 527 KM

-Coffs Harbour is a major regional city, where the mountains meet the sea, midway between Brisbane and Sydney making it a perfect stop on Brisbane to Sydney roadtrip.
+Coffs Harbour is a major regional city, where the mountains meet the sea, midway between Brisbane and Sydney, making it a perfect stop on a Brisbane to Sydney roadtrip.

 WHERE TO STAY: For low-cost caravan accommodation, try Coffs Harbour Leagues Club.
 For a mid-range motel, try Surf Beach Motel.